takfuruya/KalmanFilter.js/README.md

 <script src="js/KalmanFilter.js"></script>
 ```

+The code below computes Kalman filter for constant velocity trajectory model with a random walk velocity (in one dimension) and position measured at every 0.5 sec.
-This code outputs a posteriori (filtered/updated) state estimate and its covariance matrix (its error).
+It outputs a posteriori (filtered/updated) state estimate and its covariance matrix (its error).

 ```html
 <script>